wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-slider-one.md

 2. One button to close the modal, canceling all the processes.
 3. One button to complete and confirm the operation.

-There's also some text to give context and input.
+There is also some text to give context and input.
 However, the actionable elements that interact directly with the modal are more important for this example.

 ```jsx
 const stepTwo = ({ closeModal, slideTo }) => {